eikoshelev/git-sync/README.md

 # git-sync

-:recycle: Easy to use and stable update of your repository!
+:recycle: Easy to use and stable update of your repository.

 ### Description